New Cybersecurity Complex at Norfolk State University.

-The entire project was completed during summer breaks in order to allow the department to move in their equipment and begin classes on time for the fall semester.
-This required close coordination between owner, architect and contractor to make decisions and find solutions for unforeseen conditions.
+The entire project was completed during summer breaks in order to allow the department to move in its equipment and begin classes on time for the fall semester.
+This required close coordination between the owner, architect, and contractor to make decisions and find solutions for unforeseen conditions.

 Phase Two was completed in April 2018.
 RRMM has been contacted about providing design services for the final Phase Three renovation, which will include renovating the remaining building floor.